 Our team of experts accepts referrals for the assessment, diagnosis and care coordination for a range of medical, obstetric and genetic conditions that may add complexity to a pregnancy.
 Ask your provider for a referral.

 Fetal Ultrasounds and Genetic Screening

 - First Trimester Screen – This is a noninvasive screening test that estimates the chances that a woman may have a baby with Down syndrome, trisomy 18 or trisomy 13.
-The test is usually done between 12 and 13 6/7 weeks gestation.
-This screen involves a special ultrasound of the baby and a maternal blood test.
+The test is usually done between 12 and 14 weeks gestation.

 - Fetal Echocardiogram – This ultrasound is offered to women with a higher chance of having a baby with a heart defect.
 It is typically done after the 20th week of pregnancy.
-A pediatric cardiologist who is trained in prenatal ultrasound reviews the ultrasound images of the fetal heart and discusses the findings of the exam with the family after completing the exam.
-The Prenatal Diagnosis Center is one of four units in the Midwest to be accredited for fetal echocardiography.
+Our center is one of four units in the midwest to be accredited for fetal echocardiography.

 - Amniotic Fluid Volume Index (AFI) – This ultrasound measures the amount of amniotic fluid around the baby.

 - Biophysical Profile (BPP) – This ultrasound evaluates fetal well-being through measurement of the amniotic fluid volume and observation of fetal breathing movements, body movements and tone.